nathanael-fijalkow/games_book/_sources/13_Multiplayer/references.md

 \todo{Romain: please check the refs}

 Imperfect information games in the context of multiplayer games are difficult.
-As soon as there are information forks interesting problems are indecidable.
+As soon as there are `information forks' interesting problems are indecidable.
 Deciding whether two players can ensure an objective against a third player is undecidable.
 As a corollary the Nash equilibrium problem is also undecidable {cite}`Pnueli&Rosner:1990`.